 The muti-phased renovation project of Forest Hill Elementary School is currently complete with Phase 1.
 This included the relocation of the school’s administration building with the addition to and renovation of an existing Knowledge Center and the campus Library.
 The school now has a more functional and larger 5035 sf administration office complete with a fresh, new, and welcoming entry, just in time for the start of the school year!
 Phase 1 also included new infrastructure sitewide, which will not only bring the school’s support functions up to current standards but will also prepare for the future planned addition of a new Multi-Use Building and Kindergarten playground.

-The existing Brownell Middle School is 17.5 acres.
-The site includes several single-story buildings that are getting reconfigured into a new campus for the existing middle school.
-New buildings will consist of single-story construction for six learning communities, an administration building, a library/media center, and a kitchen addition in the Multi-purpose building.
-Modernization and site improvements will include the existing multi-purpose gym, PE and athletic facilities along the west and east side of the school, and new onsite utilities.
-New construction will consist of the addition of a new staff parking lot on the north end and staff and visitor parking lot on the west end, approximately 89 stalls, school signage, a new marquee sign, and multiple independent custom shade structures.
-Buildings to be demolished include six classroom buildings, 13 portables, the library, food service/kitchen facility and greenhouse.
-A total of 37 classrooms will be demolished and replaced.
-The new campus is getting constructed in phases.
+The phased renovation of Brownell Middle School included a complete campus reconfiguration.
+The new buildings consist of single-story construction of six learning communities, an administration building, a library/media center, and a kitchen addition in the Multi-purpose building.
+Each learning community has a shared, secure outdoor learning environment and the classrooms feature roll-up garage style doors to allow for collaboration between classes.
+Modernization and site improvements included upgrading the existing multi-purpose gym, PE and athletic facilities along the west and east side of the school, and new onsite utilities.
+New construction consisted of the addition of a new staff parking lot on the north end and staff and visitor parking lot on the west end, approximately 89 stalls, school signage, a new marquee sign, and multiple independent custom shade structures.
+Additionally, the school is equipped with solar panels and features a large central courtyard.

 Sunny School District’s Maintenance and Operations Department was in need of an upgrade to accommodate for the storage needs of the IT and Facilities Departments.
 To quickly and economically accommodate them, a metal warehouse building was constructed with secure IT offices, a break room, IT workrooms with plenty of stations, and caged and locked storage racks for technology equipment.
 The facility included a mezzanine level storage space with an oversized lift for easy and safe equipment handling and large roll-up doors for convenient loading and unloading.
 The project also included the addition of electric bus charging stations and all associated utility and site infrastructure to support them.